 If you don't immediately recognize Emily DiDonato's name, her face will surely ring a bell.
 The New York City-based model became the face of Maybelline just months after graduating high school and has continued to appear in television and print ads for the brand.
 She's also modeled for Victoria's Secret and countless designer brands, as well as ad campaigns for some of the top fashion houses in the world.
 Through the demands of her impressive modeling career, DiDonato has become well-versed in all things beauty and wellness.
 Today, she's breaking down her tips for having healthy, glowing skin in the dipping temperatures of winter.

-Temperatures have dropped and the sun is setting before 5 p.m., so it’s safe to say that winter is in full swing.
+When temperatures have dropped, and the sun is setting before 5 p.m., it’s safe to say that winter is in full swing.
 Any last remnants of my summer tan have officially dissipated, leaving me fighting with dry, dull skin and potentially a vitamin D deficiency.
 Yay winter!
 As a model, I need to have bright, glowing skin year-round, and I’m constantly trying to prevent winter from hijacking my skin.

 Fake it till you make it, and get yourself a bronzer you love.
 Bronzer is single-handedly the easiest way to fake a glow.
 On every job, photo shoot, and set I’m on, applying some sort of bronzer is a step rarely skipped.
 It’s easy, it’s fast, and when you find the right color for you, it can be a lifesaver.
 A little goes a long way.
 I like to apply bronzer to my temple area, cheeks, and under my chin